Search

 image depicting the difference between inequality, equality, equity, and justice

-Goal: The goal of the Equity Team is to promote institutional change within the school system to better serve students and staff by ensuring each student receives what they need to reach their academic and social potential.
+Goal: The goal of the DEISEL Committee is to promote institutional change within the school system to better serve students and staff by ensuring each student receives what they need to reach their academic and social-emotional potential.
+Our mission is to foster a welcoming and inclusive environment for all students, staff, and families.
+Through DEI initiatives, we aim to celebrate diversity and ensure equity in learning opportunities.
+SEL programs will focus on students’ emotional well-being, equipping them with the skills to build healthy relationships, manage emotions, and grow both socially and academically.

 • Eliminate inequities and disparities in student achievement